rlf-arlut/tmrg/doc/source/triplication.rst

     $ tmrg -d "do_not_triplicate modName.net" [other_options]
     $ tmrg -d "tmr_error true modName" [other_options]

-As one can see, syntax is quire similar, however module name has to be specified for each constrain.
+As one can see, syntax is quire similar, however module name has to be specified for each constraint.

-A brief summary of all constrains, ways of specifying it, and priorities is shown in Table below.
+A brief summary of all constraints, ways of specifying it, and priorities is shown in Table below.

 +------------------------------------------------+------------------------------------------------+------------------------------------------------+
 | directive in code (lowest priority)            | configuration file (medium priority)           | command line argument (highest priority)       |